COVID pandemic’s end may bring turbulence for US health care

 The FDA has granted full approval to Pfizer-BioNTech’s COVID-19 vaccine for those 16 and older and Moderna’s for those 18 and older, so their continued use would not be affected.

 But hospitals could take a financial hit.
-Currently they’re paid 20% more for the care of COVID-19 patients.
-That added payment is only for the duration of the emergency.
+Currently Medicare pays them 20% more for the care of COVID-19 patients.
+That’s only for the duration of the emergency.

 And Medicare enrollees would have more hoops to jump through to be approved for rehab in a nursing home.
 A suspended Medicare rule requiring a prior three-day hospital stay would come back into effect.